Longwater1234/WedemyServer/README.md

 # WedemyServer

 Backend repo.
 A Springboot + Vue.js 3 clone of Udemy.
-Uses HttpSession (stored in Redis) + Cookies, for auth work, _instead of_ stateless JWT Tokens.
+Uses HttpSession (stored in Redis) + Spring Security, for handling auth, _instead of_ stateless JWT Tokens.
 Also contains CSRF protection.

 ## Requirements